Skip to main content

 4 types of foods that can make menopause worse

-2. Refined carbohydrates: For instance, white rice, pasta, and potatoes, are linked to spikes in blood sugar and an increase in insulin resistance—and hot flashes.
+White rice, pasta, potatoes, and refined cereals are linked to spikes in blood sugar and an increase in insulin resistance and hot flashes.
 Instead, opt for whole grains such as brown rice.
 Cut back on sugary foods like cookies, cakes, and candy.

-3. Alcohol: It can exacerbate menopausal symptoms.
+Alcohol can exacerbate menopausal symptoms.
 “If you’re drinking more than one alcoholic beverage a day—more than five ounces of wine or 12 ounces of beer—that can not only make hot flashes worse but make you prone to the mood swings and irritability that can happen with menopause,” says Dr. Mandal.
+Alcohol can make you feel sleepy, but it also disturbs restful sleep.
+Monitor how alcohol affects you and cut it out if needed.

-4. Spicy foods: They aren’t necessarily bad for you, but they can bring on hot flashes for some, so women may try cutting back on spicy foods if they notice worsening symptoms after eating them.
+They aren’t necessarily bad for you, but spicy foods can bring on hot flashes, so women may try cutting back on spicy foods if they notice worsening symptoms after eating them.

-When estrogen levels decline in midlife, many women may have weight gain, despite no change in their day-to-day habits.
-During menopause “you have to be that much more careful of what you’re eating and drinking,” says Dr. Mandal.
+When estrogen levels decline in midlife, many women experience weight gain despite no change in their daily habits.
+During menopause, “you have to be that much more careful of what you’re eating and drinking,” says Dr. Mandal.

 Some tips for managing body weight during menopause include: